 Botswana: Country and Foreign Investment

-The Income Tax Amendment Act 1999 created an International Financial Services Centre, whose focus is on the provision of financial services to clients who are domiciled in other countries.
-Fiscal incentives are provided to financial and non-financial institutions to encourage them to establish in the IFSC to provide these services.
+The Income Tax Amendment Act 1999 created an International Financial Services Centre.
+It will focus on providing financial services to clients domiciled in other countries.
+Financial incentives are provided to financial and non-financial institutions to encourage them to establish in the IFSC to provide these services.
 The Bank of Botswana is responsible for supervision of IFSC companies.

-Undertakings for Collective Investment were brought under the IFSC regime by the Collective Investment Undertakings Act 1999.
+Undertakings for collective investment (CIUs) were brought under the IFSC regime by the Collective Investment Undertakings Act 1999.
 CIUs can be organised in the form of trusts or investment companies, including variable capital companies and unit trusts.
-Open and close ended funds are permitted.
+Open and closed funds are permitted.
 CIUs are also supervised by the Bank of Botswana.

 Botswana has lowish tax rates applied on a territorial basis, but the IFSC allows generous deductions from income before taxation and exemption from withholding taxes on dividends.
 Capital gains are tax free in the IFSC.
 Companies in the IFSC are likely to escape anti-avoidance and CFC legislation in many OECD countries.